Universal Latin Exam (ULE)

 Moscow, ID 83843

-Note: If your school uses Lingua Latina per se Illustrata, Latin Alive, Latin for Children, Wheelock’s, or Picta Dicta Latin Primer, the customization process will be automatic.
+Note: If your school uses curriculum listed below, the customization process will be automatic.
 If not, you will just need to take a little extra time to select concepts for yourself.
-We’re currently working on entering more curricula.
+We’re working on entering more curricula.

 Scoring